Discover the land of Dragons!

 Adventure Rating: Moderate

-For those interested in scuba diving, we can arrange dive trip extensions, including live-aboard trips in luxury sailing vessels to sail around the Komodo National Park to reach the very best dive locations!
-Please contact us for details.
+We can organise diving trips around the Komodo National Park on live-aboard vessels, or a great 2-day to the fascinating thatched conical “drum houses” of Wae Rebo village.
+Please email us for details.
 CHRISTMAS ISLAND CRAB MIGRATION: we have specifically designed this Komodo Dragon Adventure to run immediately after our Christmas Island Adventure (see our catalogue under Australia).
 Those that wish to undertake the Christmas Island trip will fly to Jakarta at the end of that expedition to join the participants of the Komodo Dragon Adventure group.
 We will all then fly from Jakarta to Maumere to begin our journey across Flores and Komodo.
 Join us for just the Komodo Dragon Adventure, OR both the Christmas Island Adventure and the Komodo Dragon Adventure to see two of Asia’s most incredible natural wonders!